Skip to main content Skip to navigation Skip to footer

 Scan SSH host keys for machines in the current config

-rdc config machine scan-keys [machine]
+rdc config machine scan-keys [options]

 setup